-Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/439A severity and consequence for displacement of intertidal waterbirds sensitive to disturbance species will be impacted by boat use to access the proposed site.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/494A severity and consequence for displacement of will be utilised within 3 hours either side of low intertidal waterbirds sensitive to disturbance tide, therefore, it can be discounted that these species will be impacted by boat use to access the proposed site.
 Low tide foraging areas are considered to be impacted by operation in terms of access to the site for management and harvest where access or harvest by vehicle or on foot is proposed.
 This disturbance is considered to be limited to the period of time the application site is accessed for harvest or maintenance (i.e. 2-3 hrs either side of low tide) and limited to the duration of the license (10 years).
 There is likely to be some disturbance during set up (and decommission) but this will be short term and not considered to be a significant impact.
-Given the variable responses exhibited by different species to intertidal oyster culture across different intertidal sites within Ireland (Gittings et al., 2012 & 2014) and the limited available data on bird usage of the site at a spatial scale similar to that of the licence applications and over the tidal cycle relevant to shellfish husbandry activities within the harbour, following the precautionary principle it is considered that if the species are present during operation they will be displaced and Parameter severity and consequence for displacement of
+Given the variable responses exhibited by different species to intertidal oyster culture across different intertidal sites within Ireland (Gittings et al., 2012 & 2014) and the limited available data on bird usage of the site at a spatial scale similar to that of the licence applications and over the tidal cycle relevant to shellfish husbandry activities within the harbour, following the precautionary principle it is considered that if the species are present during operation they will be displaced and thereby affecting the conservation status of thereby affecting the conservation status of